 Therefore, to be successful a successful promoter means building a strong reputation.
 Booking agents need to know you can be trusted, you will honour the terms of the agreement, you market the event properly, you make sure fans and the band enjoy the show and you pay the amount that was agreed and on-time.

-Promoters who break any of these terms will quickly find booking agents avoid them.
-The live industry is a very tight knit community.
+A music promoter who breaks any of these terms will quickly find booking agents avoid them.
+The live industry is a very tight-knit community.
 A promoter may be able to rip off a band once but it’s unlikely they will ever get a chance to do it again since word very quickly spreads.

 How do I promote a show?

 To promote a show in a small venue is fairly straightforward in theory.
 However, be prepared because there are many things that might not go to plan.